chavo1/vault-cloudflare-terraform/README.md

 # This repo contain Terraform code creates a Vault server and add a DNS record in AWS.
 ## Prerequisites

-- Active domain name - You can take one from a provider of your choice
+- Active domain name - You can take one from provider of your choice
 - Register or transfer the domain in Cloudflare
 - AWS Account
 - Install [Terraform](https://www.terraform.io/)